 - While viewing the record or while selecting one or more records on the grid view, click Share under the ellipsis on the Command Bar.

 - Individually select the rights that the users will have to the shared records OR select Toggle on the left to toggle on/off all rights.

 - Click Share.

 The individuals who have rights to see the record are not visible on the record.
 In order to see them, you must click Share again on the Command Bar.
 From there, you may add or remove rights.

 If you want to remove records, you would most likely deactivate them.
-It is very uncommon to delete records, and should only be done by system administrators who are testing.
+It is very uncommon to delete records and this should only be done by system administrators who are testing.
 You can also run the Bulk Delete function to purge old records.

-Rather than deleting, it is best to deactivate records.
+Rather than deleting, it is recommended to deactivate records.
 This can be done from the grid or the form view by clicking Deactivate on the Command Bar.